 This year’s Music Monday regional celebrations will include:

 The Coalition for Music Education in BC plans a free public concert at the Vancouver Art Gallery/Robson Square with an ensemble of Metro Vancouver elementary and secondary music students.
-The event will include a mass performance led by esteemed conductor and music education supporter Maestro Bramwell Tovey from the Vancouver Symphony Orchestra, as well as involvement from the Vancouver Opera Company.
+The event will include a mass performance led by esteemed conductor and music education supporter Gerald King from the University of Victoria, as well as involvement from the Vancouver Opera Company.
+Tarun Nayar from Delhi 2 Dublin will be the host/emcee.
+Over 200 local music students are scheduled to perform.
 It’s going to be a fun and musical celebration!

 Calgary is getting ready for the city’s best Music Monday yet at the National Music Centre Performance Hall!
 With live performances by local musicians and messages from special guests, the celebration with be co-hosted by Youth4Music Ambassador and musician, Kate Stevens and Coalition Board Member, Scott Morin.
 The event will include a student audience who will “Sing It Together” with the rest of Canada for the importance of music!

 Winnipeg’s meeting place, The Forks, will once again host a Music Monday celebration featuring students from the Nelson McIntyre Collegiate Family of Schools and other guests.
 The performances will take place under the canopy outside of the Forks Market.
 Everyone is welcome to attend this exciting event.
 The concert will begin at 11:30 a.m.